ntwigs/berrserk/README.md

 This should be rather straight forward:

 1. Clone the repo
-2. Install dev-dependencies `pnpm i`
+2. Install development dependencies `pnpm i`
 3. Run with `pnpm dev`
 4. Build with `pnpm build`
 5. Format with `pnpm format`
 6. Lint with `pnpm lint`

-If you're having issues - file an issue.
+If you're having issues, file an issue.

 ---